-Xbox seems to love matte black accessories, and the Play and Charge pack is no exception.
+Xbox seems to love matte black accessories, and the Play and Charge pack is further proof.
 You might want to consider a black controller if you need all of your accessories to match.
 This is also one Xbox Series X accessory that you may want to have more than one of.

 PowerA Charging Stand

 PowerA’s dual charging stand is a great third-party alternative to the Play and Charge pack, though you won’t be able to game at the same time.
 Instead, it serves as a charging display for a pair of controllers so that they’re juiced and ready for your next session.
 You can grab yours in black or white, and they come in single or dual-controller setups.

 The PowerA platform even includes two rechargeable 1,100mAh batteries that snap in with an LED status indicator.
 You don’t even have to plug the station into a USB port — just use the built-in 10-foot AC cable.

 Microsoft poured countless hours into the design and construction of the Series X and Series S controller, but sometimes it’s overkill.
 If you’re just sitting down to catch up on your favorite shows, then a simple remote might be more appropriate.
 You won’t find a dedicated remote straight from Xbox, but the PDP Talon is about as close as you can get.